40 Years of QTC

-Over the last 40 years, QTC grew from a small medical center to 70 medical clinics nationwide, six mobile medical units, and administrative offices in California, Texas, Pennsylvania, and Tennessee.
+Over the last 40 years, Leidos QTC Health Services has grown from a small medical center to more than 70 medical clinics nationwide, six mobile medical units, and administrative offices in California, Texas, Pennsylvania, and Tennessee.

 Below is a timeline of some of our most important milestones.